 Washington, DC’s 11th Street Bridge Park/Photo: OMA + OLIN Anacostia Crossing

-There’s a new movement afoot that aims to turn old infrastructure into public parks, breathing new life into spaces that have long since been neglected or forgotten.
-Of these, the transformation of an old rail line into a 1.5 mile landscaped park on Manhattan’s West Side (the High Line) is perhaps the most well known.
-Now comes Washington, DC’s own variation on the theme: the 11th Street Bridge Park, the city’s first elevated park that will soon be floating above the Anacostia River.
+There’s a movement afoot that aims to turn old infrastructure into public parks, breathing new life into spaces that have long since been forgotten.
+Of these, the transformation of an old rail line into a garden on Manhattan’s West Side (the High Line) is the best known.
+Now comes Washington, DC’s own variation, the 11th Street Bridge Park.
+Soon, the city’s first elevated park will be perched high atop the Anacostia River.

-The ambitious project plans to bridge the gap between adjacent communities who under normal circumstances rarely cross paths.
-Built atop the piers of the old 11th Street Bridge, the elevated park will serve as a link between Capitol Hill and the historic Anacostia neighborhoods east of the river.
-The new venue will offer a unique civic space for recreation, environmental education and public arts as well as a one-of-a-kind city garden designed to attract residents from all over the city.
+Slated to be built atop the piers of the old 11th street bridge, the ambitious project will serve as a link between Capitol Hill and Anacostia; two communities that, until now, have rarely crossed paths.
+The new venue will offer residents a space for recreation, environmental education and public arts.
+Most importantly, it will provide a one-of-a-kind urban garden designed to attract residents from all parts of the city.

 Elevation view/Photo: OMA + OLIN Anacostia Crossing

-Project Director Scott Kratz initially moved to DC to become the National Building Museum’s Vice President for Education.
-Soon after arriving, he arranged a meeting with Harriet Tregoning, DC’s then director of planning.
-During her tenure, Tregoning had played a major role in the reshaping of many DC neighborhoods.
-Kratz couldn’t know at the time that a simple question would end up turning into a life-changing proposition.
+Project Director Scott Kratz initially came to DC to become the National Building Museum’s Vice President for Education.
+However, soon after arriving, he met with Harriet Tregoning, DC’s then director of planning.
+During her tenure, Tregoning had played a major role in reshaping many of DC’s neighborhoods.
+Kratz couldn’t know at the time that a simple question would lead to a life-changing proposition.

-Specifically, Kratz asked Tregoning what was happening with all the construction on the 11th street bridges, one of which appeared to be abandoned.
-It was Tregoning who proposed using the old bridge to create a park that would ‘stitch’ disparate communities back together.
-Kratz subsequently became director of the project.
+Specifically, Kratz asked Tregoning what was happening with the 11th street bridges, in particular the one that appeared to be abandoned.
+It was Tregoning who proposed turning the bridge into a park.
+Further, she suggested the park not only be recreational, but also ‘stitch’ disparate communities back together.
+For Katz, the idea was intriguing.
+Soon after, he became director of the project.

 11th Street Bridge Park Project/Photo via Scott Kratz